SamSwinson/VaultWarden-with-Nginx/README.md

 ## Notes
 In my case I want to make the Vault Warden database accessible on my host system along with my Nginx configuration file and certificate.
 You can just as easily set up a persistent volume for the conatiners rather than creating mount points to the host system.

 You will also need some form of web certificate.
 This can be self-signed locally on the box you are using or if you have a home certificate authority.
-If you go this route you need to make sure the CA certitficate is installed on any devices you want to connect to the Valt Warden server because the mobile BitWarden application and some web browers will not allow you to connect if you have an untrusted certificate.
-Alternatively, you can get a certificate signed by a 3rd party certificiate authority that is already trusted on your devices.
+If you go this route you need to make sure the CA certificate is installed on any devices you want to connect to the Vault Warden server because the mobile BitWarden application and some web bowers will not allow you to connect if you have an untrusted certificate.
+Alternatively, you can get a certificate signed by a 3rd party certificate authority that is already trusted on your devices.

 ## How to
 1. Install docker compose